hundbojd/hangman-game/README.md

 # - Gives the opportunity to guess the whole word at once if needed.
 # - Validates the user's input to ensure it has nothing but letters.
 # - Notifies the player if they have already guessed a letter before.
+# - Keeps track of the player's score by counting the number of wins and losses.